- Food and Cooking»

-Fall Is Coming and Time to Put Soup On
+Fall Is Here, Time to Make Soup

 When you hear the locust for the first time that is a sure sign that Fall will be here in about six weeks.
 Fall a time of beautiful landscapes of abundant colored leaves and the end of the growing season.
 Time to harvest those vegetables or visit the local Farmer's Market to start putting up those wintry delights that are so warming to the soul.